OllieJones/index-wp-mysql-for-speed/readme.txt

 = 1.4.17 =
 Back out a miscellaneous bug fix from the previous version.
 It was an attempt to avoid a warning from Query Monitor's hooks display.
+Upload the full MariaDB / MySQL version information with monitors as well as metadata.

 = 1.4.16 =
 (no changes to keys)